 Licensed children ages 14 and older may hunt by themselves with firearms as long as they have their parent’s or guardian’s permission.
 Note that written permission is required for handguns.
 And if the child is traveling to or from the hunting grounds, the firearms must be unloaded.9

 Note that children who hunt illegally face delinquency proceedings.
 Learn more about Nevada juvenile and firearm laws.

 Hunting season is specific to each animal and changes from year to year.
 The NDOW determines these dates as well as the quotas for how many animals can be hunted during the season.
-For information about hunting seasons in Nevada, click here.
+For information about hunting seasons and hunting regulations in Nevada, click here.

 It is unclear whether non-U.S. citizens who hunt without a license may face deportation.
 Even though the crime is just a misdemeanor, prosecutors are especially tough on immigrants when firearms are concerned.

-Any alien charged with a criminal offense in Nevada is advised to seek counsel right away.
+Any alien charged with a criminal offense in the state of Nevada is advised to seek counsel right away.
 The goal would be to try to get the charges dismissed or reduced to charges that are non-removable.
-Learn more about the criminal defense of immigrants in Nevada.

-There is a waiting period before defendants may seal their Nevada criminal convictions from their records.
-The wait depends on what class of crime the defendant was convicted of:
+There is a waiting period before you may seal your Nevada criminal convictions from your record.
+The wait depends on what class of crime you were convicted of:

 Nevada hunting crime category